 K.O.’s Comment: This case seems all but certain to be granted permission to appeal by the Tennessee Supreme Court.

-If and when that happens, we’ll see whether pragmatism prevails, i.e., the Majority, or whether the strict construction of an inartfully drafted statute prevails, i.e., the Dissent.
+If and when that happens, we’ll see whether pragmatism prevails, i.e., the Dissent, or whether the strict construction of an inartfully drafted statute prevails, i.e., the Majority.
 My money is on the Majority opinion being affirmed.
 If so, that will create an extra proceeding for DCS in its termination of parental rights cases.

 The better solution would be for the legislature to remove “abandonment” from the list of “aggravating circumstances” that eliminates the requirement for DCS to make “reasonable efforts.”
 I don’t believe it belongs there.